-We are looking for a high-quality, seasoned, embedded systems engineer to join our team in building a smart neuromodulation platform for memory restoration.
+We are looking for a seasoned hardware systems engineer to join our team in building our smart neuromodulation platform for memory restoration.
 The successful applicant will play a key role in taking company's implantable and wearable medical devices from an early engineering prototype all the way to production.
 This includes gaining a deep understanding of system requirements and architecture, working with an external engineering team on design transfer, modifying and testing system components, and preparing devices for manufacturing.

 - BS in an Engineering with 6+ years’ experience; advanced degree desirable

 - 4+ years of experience developing active implantable medical devices